Wimmics/corese/README.md

 ## How to cite Corese

-Use the "Cite this repository" option on the right side of this page.
+Use the "Cite this repository" option on the right side of this page or Hal [hal-04170333](https://hal.science/hal-04170333).

 ## Contributions and discussions